Home ยป Faith ยป You Were Never Meant to Have It All Together

 But can let you in on a little secret?

-He wants me to live a life where I trust Him with the outcomes even if the journey is a little messy.
+He wants us to live lives where we trust Him with the outcomes of our problems, even if the journey is a little messy.

 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.” – Galatians 2:20